 In 2016 the Teacher Coach was assigned to the school in the role of Implementation Manager by Good to Great Schools Australia to continue working with the school team on their journey of school improvement.

-Explicit Direct Instruction (EDI) is a teaching practice based on educational theory, brain research, data analysis and DI.
+Explicit instruction (EI) is a teaching practice based on educational theory, brain research, data analysis and DI.
 The education pedagogy combines a set of instructional practices with well-crafted lesson design.
 It includes continuous “checking of understanding” until students master the skills being taught.
 It is based on the premise that all children can learn.

-Good to Great Schools Australia partnered with the authors of the EDI model, John Hollingsworth and Dr Silvia Ybarra, to develop a customised literacy curriculum for Australian students.
+Good to Great Schools Australia has developed a customised EI literacy curriculum for Australian students.
 This curriculum provides teachers with effective lessons through step-by-step strategies that maximise student learning across all areas of the Australian Curriculum.

-EDI is effective from high to low performing students as well as English Learners and students with special needs.
+Explicit instruction is effective from high to low performing students as well as English learners and students with special needs.
 Students are taught in their age-based grade levels so they are constantly being challenged with material at their grade level.
 The lessons are designed with a strong focus on continuously developing student literacy.

 The school signed up to the Good to Great Schools Australia’s Literacy in Remote Schools program funded by the Australian Government.